9A4AM/Radiosonde-decoder-and-tracker-for-Windows/README.md

 It also supports real-time map display in your default web browser, showing the full flight path and the last packet's data via marker popup.
 The map can also be loaded from a log file.
 The application can optionally upload telemetry to APRS servers

+Binary file is in Release ready for download.